tylergargula/tylergargula/README.md

 I'm a Technical SEO Consultant & Software Dev.
 I'm currently a Technical SEO Director at <a href="https://github.com/locomotive-agency">@locomotive-agency</a> and help clients grow within Organic Search where it matter most.
 I also develop custom SEO tools & automation to help uncover invaluable SEO opportunities that move the needle.
 </p>
 <p align="center">
-When I'm not coding you can find me playing guitar or digging through thrift stores and antique shops.
+When I'm not crawling websites or coding you can find me playing guitar or digging through thrift stores and antique shops.
 </p>

 <div align="center">